MiddletonCommunityVoice/services-list/content/gp-surgeries/alkrington-health-centre.md

 Various services

 ### Opening Times
-* Mon to Fri 8am to 6.30pm
+*Mon to Fri 8am to 6.30pm*

-- Closed Sat and Sun.
+*Closed Sat and Sun*

-- 2nd Thursday of each month open 8am to 1pm
+*2nd Thursday of each month open 8am to 1pm*

+## Out of hours Services
+- Use the 7 day access service.
+- See 7 day access in this directory
+- Dial 111 for advice
+- Via BARDOC
+- Use Walk in Centres

-Rochdale Health Alliance
+Member of Rochdale Health Alliance